sbow/pyCast/README.md

 #### Shaun Bowman
 #### Jan 11 2021
 ## Purpose
-python chromecast repository
+pyCast is a python chromecast repository.
+It casts images from a directory to the chromecast.
-casts images from a directory to the chromecast not secure!
-Use behind a firewall - creates a low security webserver on client machine to serve images to chromecast
+ Note, NOT secure!
+Use behind a firewall - creates a low security webserver on client machine to serve images to chromecast.
 ## Launch command:
 python pyCast.py --show-debug --directory '/home/shaun/Pictures/iCloud' --media-flag '*.JPEG' --media-tag 'image/jpeg'